thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Is It Time To Level Up?

-If you have satisfied all your basic needs from yourself and others and are now pursuing your wants in life, you're ready to go to the ['Winning' perspective](/unlock-your-potential/programs/guide-3).
+If you have satisfied all your basic needs and now are wondering what's more to life than just surviving, you're ready to go to the ['Winning' perspective](/unlock-your-potential/programs/guide-3).

-What you'll find is that while your tribe might be willing to support your survival needs for their own survival, most people are not here to satisfy your wants and thus you're going to need to pursue it yourself.
+You might also find that while your caretakers might be willing to support your basic needs, they have their wants that may not align with yours.
+If that's how you feel, explore the ['Winning' perspective](/unlock-your-potential/programs/guide-3) to learn how to pursue your wants.